 the use will not lead to overall adverse environmental or human health impacts.

 Such criteria should be set for specific materials by the Commission using the procedure described in Article 39(2) of the Waste Framework Directive (so called "comitology").
 A mandate to set end-of-waste criteria was introduced to provide a high level of environmental protection and an environmental and economic benefit.
 They aim to further encourage recycling in the EU by creating legal certainty and a level playing field as well as removing unnecessary administrative burden.

 A methodology to develop the criteria has been elaborated by the Joint Research Centre (JRC reports).

 After having agreed this methodology with the Member States, the Commission is now preparing a set of end-of-waste criteria for priority waste streams.
-The criteria have been laid down for:
+So far, The criteria have been laid down for: